Kiran7007/Interview-Preparation/docs/java.md

 ---

-## What are classes and objects in Java?
+## What is a Class and Object in Android?

 - A class is a blueprint that defines state and behavior.
 - An object is a runtime instance of that class with its own identity and state.